jimingmin/DynaC/README.md

-# DynaC
+# Latte

-DynaC is a small dynamic language with a bytecode VM, garbage collection, closures, first-class functions, structs, and traits/impl-style methods.
+Latte is a small dynamic language with a bytecode VM, garbage collection, closures, first-class functions, structs, and traits/impl-style methods.

-## Build the `dynac` binary first
+## Build the `latte` binary first

 Prerequisites
 - Rust toolchain (stable).
 Install via rustup.

 Build (release recommended)
-- From the repo root, build the executable named `dynac`:
+- From the repo root, build the executable named `latte`:

 ```
-cargo build --release --manifest-path dynac/Cargo.toml
+cargo build --release --manifest-path Cargo.toml
 ```

 The binary will be at:
-- `dynac/target/release/dynac` (Linux/macOS)
+- `target/release/latte` (Linux/macOS)

 Optionally install to your PATH:

 ```
-cargo install --path dynac
+cargo install --path latte
 ```

-This makes the `dynac` command available globally.
+This makes the `latte` command available globally.

 ## Run your scripts

 Using the built binary directly:

 ```
-./dynac/target/release/dynac path/to/your_script.dc
+./target/release/latte path/to/your_script.dc
 ```

 If installed with `cargo install`:

 ```
-dynac path/to/your_script.dc
+latte path/to/your_script.dc
 ```

 Run the REPL (no file argument):

 ```
-dynac
+latte
 ```

 Examples
-- Run the provided examples with the `dynac` binary:
+- Run the provided examples with the `latte` binary:

 ```
-dynac examples/00_hello.dc
+latte examples/00_hello.dc
 ```